jamesAlhassan/alx-low_level_programming/0x00-hello_world/README.md

   3-name script - generates an executable  C source code "$CFILE"

-4-puts.c cript-      prints the the string "Programming is like building a multilingual puzzle using puts
+4-puts.c script -      prints the the string "Programming is like building a multilingual puzzle using puts

+5-printf.c script - prints the string "with proper grammar, but the outcome is a piece of art" using printf